• Skip to primary navigation

 fried tofu on a frying pan

-In a small bowl, add vinegar, salt, and sugar and mix until it’s combined, set aside.
+Then in a small bowl, add vinegar, salt, and sugar and mix until they’re combined.
+Set aside.

 a mixture of vinegar, salt, sugar in a small bowl and tofu kilawin on a large bowl